ucdavis/hpccf-docs/docs/admin/backups-users.md

 ### How do I purchase backups for my group directory?

-Please email hpc-help@ucdavis.edu with the following information:

-1. The cluster.

-1. The [amount of backup storage](#how-much-backup-space-do-i-need) you would like to purchase.
+All Hive purchases are through [Hippo](https://hippo.ucdavis.edu/).
+Select the cluster you are purchasing for, click `Orders` -> `Products`.
+Then order `Backup Storage`.
+To expedite the process, in the `Notes` section, please include the following information:

 1. The list of contacts (email addresses) that are responsible for monitoring the backup status.

-1. The [number and type of snapshots](#what-are-the-types-of-snapshots-available) you would like to purchase.
+1. The [number and type of snapshots](#what-types-of-snapshots-are-available) you would like.

+Please see the [How much backup space do I need?](#how-much-backup-space-do-i-need) section if you have questions about how much backup space to purchase.

 ### What is backed up?